6 things I wish I knew before going to Venezuela

 Despite this, sometimes you do not find much information on the internet, or you always find the same tips from the traveller.
 That is why, in this post, I would like to tell you the reality of a country that hurts due to its economic, political and social situation that it has been going through but that, at the same time, there is another face of Venezuela that unfortunately, no many people know such as its beautiful nature.

-1. Practical information before your trip to Venezuela
+1. Practical information before your trip

 You should know that the full name of the country is the Bolivarian Republic of Venezuela.
 It is named after its liberator, Simon Bolivar (you will see his statue throughout the Venezuela capital and the rest of the country).

-The country enjoys a variability of temperatures and weather ranging from the heat of the desert to the humidity of the jungle, and from the heat of the sun on its beaches to the cold of the Andes.
+The country enjoys a variability of temperatures and weather ranging from the heat of the desert to the humidity of the jungle and from the heat of the sun on its beaches to the cold of the Andes.
 The climate changes throughout the length and breadth of the country.

 Lack of food is a real situation for locals.
 Currently, in 2020, 50% of all citizens are poor, and 90% of them cannot eat daily.
 The country ranked fourth among the countries with the worst food crises, according to the 2020 World Report on Food Crises for residents due to their minimum salary can not cover the basic food basket.
 However, this change for tourists who have the dollar as their main currency.

-2. When travelling to Caracas Venezuela?
+2. Travelling to Caracas

 Before travelling to Venezuela, you should analyze what month of the year to go so as not to be surprised.
 As general information, you should know that this is a country that has an annual climate that can be considered stable, although this depends a lot on the height of the area you visit.
 For example, the rains or wet season are from May to October, and the dry season is from November to April.

-If you are looking for a cold area, then you should go to the Andes, for example, in the city of Merida which is about 1600 meters above sea level and where Pico Bolívar is located which is 4978 high.
+If you are looking for a cold area, then you should go to the Andes, for example, in the city of Merida, which is about 1600 meters above sea level and where Pico Bolivar is located which is 4978 high.
 In this city, you will find average temperatures between 14 to 25 degrees C.

 If you want to go to Caracas Venezuela, the country's capital, you can do it between December and April when the rains are not so constant.

-3. How to get to Venezuela?
+3. How to travel to Venezuela?